khalit646/View4D/README.md

 # View4D
-Code for watching 4D projection on browser
+Code to view a 4D projection in a browser